 OSR operates a centralized telephone interviewing facility located on the MSU campus in Berkey Hall.
 The interviewing facility has 48 dedicated workstations for interviewers, supervisors and managers.

-Workstations, connected to OSR’s network servers, run a state-of-the-art Computer Assisted Telephone Interviewing system (CATI).
-The network servers are protected by firewalls and passwords from unauthorized access.
-Software and study files are backed up daily and data being gathered during each interview are backed up after every five key strokes.
+Workstations, connected to OSR’s firewalled and password protected network servers, run a state-of-the-art Computer Assisted Telephone Interviewing system (CATI).
+Network servers are protected by firewalls and passwords from unauthorized access.
+Software and study files are backed up daily and data gathered during each interview are backed up after every five key strokes.

 - Staffing and Training:

-- Design and Response Rates:
+- Questionnaire Design and Follow-up Procedures

 - Data Entry/Keypunching:

-Given their training and vast experience across a wide range of surveys, OSR staff can review and provide advice or suggestions regarding the most practical mode of data collection for a particular project, the availability of suitable sampling frames, the sampling design options, improving questionnaire questions or question sequencing, pretesting, strategies for contacting respondents, the use of incentives, techniques for maximizing response, timeline development, and data analysis.
+OSR staff is available to consult on the most practical mode of data collection for a particular project, the availability of suitable sampling frames, sampling design options, questionnaire wording, question sequencing, pretesting, strategies for contacting respondents, use of incentives, techniques for maximizing response, timeline development, and data analysis.

 - Cost Estimation for Grants/Proposals:

 OSR staff members have prepared cost estimates for hundreds of survey, assessment, evaluation, and focus group projects.
 That includes estimates for work to be included in grant proposals before submission to agencies and foundations.
 Informed by past experiences, OSR assesses the unique features of each project into account to estimate the costs for staff time, labor, supplies and materials, fees, and other expenses that will enable the project to be completed successfully and within budget.
 For more information, contact Dr. Larry Hembroff at email@example.com or (517) 353-1763.